tomanistor/osprey/README.md

 - Modular theme, enable features as you want
 - Intelli-404: Automatically searches for suitable matches - never loose the link to your content
 - SEO-optimized
-  - High PageSpeed Insights score
+  - High PageSpeed Insights score (98~100)
-  - Automatically generated structured data ensures that everyone finds you
+  - Automatically generated structured data based on public information ensures that everyone finds you

 In general, many [open issues](https://github.com/tomanistor/osprey/issues) of the original theme have been resolved.